Seeking Truth, not Jihad, Islamic State Defector Says

 ALEXANDRIA, Va.
 (CN) – The young Virginia man who smuggled himself into an Islamic State safe house in Syria faces cross-examination Tuesday after testifying that it was never his intention to become a terrorist.

-“There’s always two sides of a story,” Mohamed Khweis told a jury in the Eastern District of Virginia on Monday afternoon.
+“There’s always two sides of a story,” Mohamad Khweis told a jury in the Eastern District of Virginia on Monday afternoon.

 Khweis, a 27-year-old Fairfax native, has been held without bail pending his trial on a charge of providing material support to a terrorist organization.